ButterYum — a tasty little food blog

 7. Pour boiling water into baking dish so the level of water reaches half way up the ramekins.

-8. Bake for 30 minutes or until custard is firm but still wiggles.
+8. Bake for 30-40 minutes or until custard is firm but still wiggles - internal temp should reach 170F (start checking the custard at 30 minutes).

-10. Top with an even layer of Turbinado sugar and use a kitchen torch to caramelize the sugar.
+10. Top with an even layer of granulated sugar (or Turbinado sugar) and use a kitchen torch to caramelize the sugar.
 Alternately, you can caramelize the sugar under a broiler, being careful to not allow the cold custard to warm too much.